On laminar groups, Tits alternatives, and convergence group actions on $S^2$: Preliminaries

 A continuous surjective map $f : S^1 \to S^1 $ is said to be \textbf{monotone} if the preimage of each point is connected.
 For a group $G$, two actions $\rho$ and $\mu: G \to \Homeop(S^1)$ are said to be semi-conjugate (or $\rho$ is semi-conjugate to $\mu$) if there exists a monotone map $f$ such that $f \circ \rho = \mu \circ f$.
 For many aspects of the theory of groups of circle homeomorphisms, it is enough to consider the actions up to semi-conjugacy.

 A classical theorem of Poincar\'{e} says that every subgroup of $\Homeop(S^1)$ either has a finite orbit or is semiconjugate to a minimal action (meaning every orbit is dense).
 Furthermore, a theorem of Margulis says that subgroups of $\Homeop(S^1)$ that act minimally either contain $F_2$ as a subgroup or are abelian \cite{Margulis}.
 (For more details regarding both of these results, as well as a general introduction to group actions on $S^1$, see \cite{Ghys01}.)

+What we have shown is that for a pseudo-fibered group, even if either there exists a finite orbit or the action is non-minimal, the Tits alternative always holds.
+Hence, the scope of Theorem \ref{thm:main1} is distinct from the Tits alternative of Margulis.

-Hence, if one studies group actions up to semi-conjugacy, then the Tits alternative is not particularly new.
-On the other hand, pseudo-fibered triples cannot be studied up to semi-conjugacy, since the laminations do not behave well under semi-conjugacy.
-More precisely, we have:
+However, it is still an interesting question to ask if the pseudo-fibered groups can be studied up to semi-conjugacy.
+We observe that semi-conjugacy may destroy a pseudo-fibered triple, since the laminations do not behave well under semi-conjugacy.
+More precisely, we show:

 \begin{prop} Let $f: S^1 \to S^1$ be a monotone map which is not a homeomorphism, and $(\Lambda_1, \Lambda_2)$ a pair of laminations.
 At most one of the pairs, $(\Lambda_1, \Lambda_2)$ and $(f(\Lambda_1), f(\Lambda_2))$, can be a pair of very full loose laminations with disjoint endpoint sets. \end{prop}